-The term phasing refers to the fact that the BWI Marshall medium voltage distribution system is a three-phase system.
+The BWI Marshall Airport medium voltage distribution system is a three-phase system.
 The phases are labeled A, B and C in accordance with industry standard practices.
-If system phasing is correct, rotation is also correct.
-System phasing must be consistent throughout the medium voltage distribution system for the following reasons: (1) for system identification and safety purposes, (2) to provide correct system rotation, and (3) to allow for the use of alternate distribution system configurations made possible by using Airport tie circuit breakers.
+System phase rotation must be consistent where multiple power sources are available for the following reasons: (1) for system identification and safety purposes, (2) to provide correct system rotation, and (3) to allow for the use of alternate distribution system configurations made possible by using Airport tie circuit breakers.

 The term rotation refers to the order that the phases reach their maximum instantaneous line-to-neutral voltage value.
 There are two possible system rotations, ABC (positive sequence) or CBA (negative sequence).
 The rotation of the system determines the direction that a three-phase motor will spin when connected to the system.
 A three-phase motor connected to an ABC system will rotate in the opposite direction as compared to a CBA system.
-System rotation must be consistent throughout the distribution system.
+This is particularly important for HVAC and other three-phase motor equipment, since the rotation of the equipment is based on the electrical connection.
+The figure below shows the vector diagram for each of the two system phase rotations.